-New Year's Eve is renowned for its excess, yet New Year's Day gets short shrift, relegated to hangover recovery.
-This year, celebrate it.
+Don't relegate New Year's Day to second-class status, a day devoted to only hangover recovery or Netflix binging.
+This year, celebrate the day as much (or more than) the eve.
 This make-ahead buffet allows you to live it up the night before and wake up to a festive, ready-to-eat brunch.
 So whether you find yourself facing a visit from the in-laws or yours is the designated sleepover house, this spread will take care of a crowd.
 (Though it never hurts to toss in some good luck.)

 Chiles Rellenos Strata

 A strata is something layered, and in this case, it's combination of sourdough bread, eggs, sour cream, and fresh, smoky poblano chiles.
 It's a heavy dish, but there's no cheese, and the bright tomatillo salsa and cilantro will perk up the casserole.
 All in all, the mix makes this dish a shoo-in for brunch.
 Get our Easy Chiles Rellenos Strata recipe.

 Flank Steak and Arugula Salad

 Peppery arugula, sweet bell peppers, and seared steak combine in this healthy, flavorful salad.
 If you plan on going low-carb, Paleo, Whole-30, gluten-free, or just eating cleaner, this is the dish for you.
 Get our Flank Steak and Arugula Salad recipe.

 Monkey Bread is also called "pluckets," a name inspired by how each person plucks a section off the ring to eat it.
 You'll need a 12-cup Bundt pan and an instant-read thermometer before you get going on this bread.
 Making this bread is a bit of a time commitment if you do it all at once, but plan ahead and it's no sweat.
 Get our Monkey Bread recipe.